jordislpm/twitting/README.md

+About The Proyect:
+"This is a personal proyect, is a clone of Twitter developend with Next.js"

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started

-First, run the development server: this is a clone of Twitter developend with Next.js
+First, run the development server:

 ```bash
 npm run dev